Critical graphs without triangles: an optimum density construction: Avoiding more short odd cycles

-It is easy to check that our construction gives $c_{5,4}\geq \frac 1{36}$, and, with the remarks from the preceding paragraphs out of the way, similar methods as those in Section \ref{density} give that $c_{5,k}=\frac 1 4$ for all $k\geq 6$.
-The bound $c_{5,5}\geq \frac {3}{35}$ follows from an argument (which we omit) similar to that in Section \ref{g5}; the best choice here is to let the larger of the two active sets be bigger by a factor of $\frac {17}{6}$.
+It is easy to check that our graphs show $c_{\ell,4}\geq \frac 1{(\ell+1)^2}$ (and in this case, the argument is actually constructive as there are no deletions).
+With the remarks from the preceding paragraphs out of the way, similar methods as those in Section \ref{density} give that $c_{\ell,k}=\frac 1 4$ for all $k\geq 6$.
+The bound $c_{\ell,5}\geq \frac {1}{2(\ell+1)}$ follows from making each active set equal in size.
+Like the case $\ell=3$, the case $\ell=5$ is special in the sense that a better constant $c_{5,5}\geq \frac{3}{35}$ can be shown.
+This is achieved by constructing the set $_5W^4_4=W^5(4)$ not with the set $M_{4,4}^{5,s}$ constructed by applying a deletion argument to sparse graph $\mu_1^2(C_s)$, but with a set constructed by applying the deletion argument to the dense graph $\mu_1^1(G_4^5)$, and then carrying out an optimization similar to that in Section \ref{g5} (the best choice is to let the larger of the two active sets be bigger by a factor of $\frac {17}{6}$).